 Address: Zürich Landesmuseum Schiffsteg, 8001 Zürich

 One of the best ways to see Zurich is from the water.
 The Limmat River runs through the city’s center and is a great way to get a different perspective.
-The river is also a great place to take a break from walking around and offers a unique alternative via which to explore Zurich.
+The river is also a great place to take a break from walking around, offering a unique alternative to exploring Zurich.

 There are several different companies that offer boat tours on the river, and most depart from the Bürkliplatz, which is located on the lake.
-A boat trip typically lasts around 1-2 hours and is a great way to relax and see the sights.
-The boats have glass rooves, making sure you don’t miss any sights!
+A boat trip typically lasts 1-2 hours and is a great way to relax and see the sights.
+The boats have glass rooves, ensuring you don’t miss any sights!

-If you’re feeling more adventurous, you can rent your own boat and explore the river at your own pace.
-Many companies offer boat rentals, and most boats can accommodate up to 8 people.
-This a gentle reminder that the river cruises are only open from April-October, so it’s best to book while the weather is still nice.
+If you’re feeling more adventurous, you can rent your boat and explore the river at your own pace.
+Many companies offer boat rentals, and most can accommodate up to 8 people.
+This a gentle reminder that the river cruises are only open from April to October, so it’s best to book while the weather is still nice.

 See Related: Where to Stay in Zurich: Best Areas & Neighborhoods

 No trip to Zurich is complete without a little bit of nightlife.
 Langstrasse, or literally, “long street,” is exactly that – a long strip of bars, bars, and more bars.

 Langstrasse is the city center’s ultimate going-out spot and is known for its vibrant nightlife scene.
 The streets are lined with pubs, clubs, and restaurants, making it the perfect place to go for a night out on the town.